Welcome to the Burlington School District Student Support Services!

 Burlington School District is required by federal law to locate, identify and evaluate all children with disabilities.
 The process of locating, identifying, and evaluating children with disabilities is known as child find.
 Burlington School District schools conduct Kindergarten screening each spring, but parents may call to make an appointment to discuss their concerns at any time.
 Burlington School District has the responsibility to identify and provide services to any child with special needs who may require special education and related services in order to access and benefit from public education.

 If you have or know of any Burlington resident with a disability under the age of 21 or a child who attends a private school located in Burlington VT, we would like to hear from you.
 Special education services may be available to their children.
-Please contact the Director of Student Support Services, Damon Peykar at email@example.com or 802-864-8456.
+Please contact the Executive Director of Student Support Services, Kellie Klasen at firstname.lastname@example.org or 802-864-8456.

 Student Support Services Employee and Needs Directory